SchlossLab/mikropml/vignettes/paper.md

 to identify the direct impact of individual features on model performance across different train/test splits and model types.

-To enable a broader range of researchers to perform ML analyses, we created [`mikropml`](https://github.com/SchlossLab/mikropml/), an easy-to-use package in R [@r_core_team_r_2020] that implements the ML pipeline created by Topçuoğlu _et al._ [@topcuoglu_framework_2020] in a single function.
+To enable a broader range of researchers to quickstart their ML analyses, we created [`mikropml`](https://github.com/SchlossLab/mikropml/), an easy-to-use package in R [@r_core_team_r_2020] that implements the ML pipeline created by Topçuoğlu _et al._ [@topcuoglu_framework_2020] in a single function.